Lucky-Orange/BlackHawk/README.md

 BlackHawk
 ------------

-BlackHawk is a Cordova like javascript-native reflection bridge based on fast and sexy WKWebView written in pure Swift, with incredible high performance.
+BlackHawk is a Cordova compatible javascript-native reflection bridge based on fast and sexy WKWebView written in pure Swift, with incredible high performance.

 ##Incredible High Performance